robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Step 6: Modify the Dockerfile to be multi-stage
 -----------------------------------------------

+What is a multi-stage build?
+We're going to build two images: one is like the build server, one is like the production server.
+The first stage will take in our source code and output the built dlls, the second will host the built dlls as a web server.

 1. Open the `Dockerfile` you created in step 1.

 2. Add this line after the `RUN dotnet publish ...` line and before the `WORKDIR /app` line:

    ```
-   FROM microsoft/dotnet:2.1-aspnetcore-runtime-alpine
+   FROM mcr.microsoft.com/dotnet/core/aspnet:3.1-alpine
    ```

    We've started a new section -- a second build stage.
+We'll build a second image.
 This base image is the .NET Core runtime -- it doesn't include the build tools, so it's much smaller.

 3. Add this line after the `WORKDIR /app` and before the `ENV ASPNETCORE_...` line: